Nay_ho_tze's Medicine Musings

 internet and all

-until the age of 12 when adoption stole my name
+until the age of 12 when adoption stole my name -

-and strangers told me i had to be somebody else now...
+that's when strangers told me i had to be somebody else now...

 it took me almost 40 years to get my own name back.

-our meeting was memorable if only for me,
+our meeting was memorable if only for me -

-i found out later she was dying.
+(i later found out later she was dying.)

 in a manner locally known as reserved only for Natives -